flightaware/tclcurl-fa/README.md

 ## Introduction

-TclCurl gives the Tcl programmer access to the facilities of libcurl, for more information about what libcurl is capable of check http://curl.haxx.se.
+TclCurl gives the Tcl programmer access to the facilities of libcurl.
+For more information about what libcurl is capable of check http://curl.haxx.se/

 To make type: